A tangy, refreshing Colombian lulo juice, perfect for cooling off on hot afternoons!

 Unlike most juices, lulada isn’t blended smooth.
 It keeps a bit of the fruit’s pulp, giving it a texture somewhere between juice and compote.
 The lulo, a small, bright-orange fruit with a green, citrusy interior, is native to Colombia and Ecuador.
 Its flavor lands somewhere between lime and pineapple, and it has a slight herbal note that makes it unlike anything else.

-In Colombia, lulada is more than just a drink, it’s a staple of hot afternoons and a frequent find in family kitchens and street stalls.
+In Colombia, lulada is staple of hot afternoons, like Colombian hot chocolate is the staple of cold, frosty days.
 Often made with frozen lulo pulp, it’s one of the few drinks where the pulp is the star.
 Sugar brings out the fruit’s tangy brightness, and crushed ice gives it the frosty edge that makes it ideal for the hottest days.

 Ingredients